client9/client9-website-2015/content/post/2016-02-21-configuration-file-formats-1.md

 Cons:
 * The [specification](http://www.yaml.org/spec/1.2/spec.html) is 97-pages long.
-* The "cheat sheet" will cause most readers an anuerism.
+* The "cheat sheet" will cause most readers an aneurysm.
 * Anything more complicated that simple key/value pairs is very hard to write and debug.
-* It's a superset of JSON - this means there are two ways of specifing the same configuration.
+* It's a superset of JSON - this means there are two ways of specifying the same configuration.
 * Due to white space rules, it may or may not be easy to cut-n-paste.

 Conclusion: For *simple* configurations YAML is really nice.
 But